A narrowing of AI research?: Introduction

 To do this, we analyse the corpus of AI research in arXiv, a pre-prints repository widely used by the AI research and development community.
 We estimate the thematic composition of this corpus with a topic model and use this information to calculate its thematic diversity according to various metrics.
-We study the evolution of these metrics and compare the diversity of AI research involving private firms with the rest of the corpus.
+We study the evolution of these metrics, compare the diversity of AI research involving private firms with the rest of the corpus and analyse the influence of private sector AI research through its citations and collaborations.

-Our results suggest that thematic diversity in AI research has stagnated and even declined in recent years, and that private sector organisations (in particular large technology companies such as Google and Microsoft) are more narrowly focused on frontier, computationally demanding deep learning technologies than organisations in academia and the public sector.
-Our results suggest that there may be a policy rationale to preserve diversity in AI research.
-The metrics that we develop could help inform this agenda.

-After highlighting our contributions in the rest of this section, in Section \ref{sec:literature} we review the literature on directed technological change and its implications for research and technological diversity.
-We also outline the history of AI, and point at some parallelisms between recent trends and dynamics identified in the literature.
+In Section \ref{sec:literature} we review relevant ideas from the literature which we set in the history of AI and recent debates about its trajectory.
 In Section \ref{sec:data} we describe our research questions, data and methods and in Section \ref{sec:result} we present our findings.
 Section \ref{sec:conclusion} concludes with a discussion of our results, their limitations, issues for further research and policy implications.